jonnyburch/jonnyburch-astro/src/content/posts/lean-in-ai-week-1.md

 Sometime in April, six designers got together to 'vibe code'.
 (I was one of those designers).

-Tom and I had got chatting about the confluence of our calendars being free for the first time in years, a set of tools we've had on our 'to-try' list for a while and an interest in working together on something.
+My pal [Tom](https://intentional.partners/) and I had been chatting about the confluence of our calendars being free for the first time in years, a set of tools we've had on our 'to-try' list for a while and an interest in working together on something.
 It was Tom who suggested we spend a week keeping each other accountable in a 'vibe hack week'.
 An absolute sucker for organised fun, I immediately said yes (and probably within a breath suggested we invite others).

 After all, why bi-vibe when you can sex-vibe?! (weird, might delete this sentence later)